omelias/mbtify/README.md

 # MBTIFY
 #### Description: A Spotify API powered, MBTI related website for the Final Project of CS50's Introduction to Computer Science.
-Users log in with their Spotify account to see 5 of their songs, as they match with a selected MBTI type.
+Users log in with their Spotify account to see 5 of their songs as they match with a selected MBTI type.

 ‎
 ‎